Get,

 Drinking buttermilk keeps us hydrated and energetic.
 It also makes us feel full, thus reducing the unnecessary consumption of junk food.
 It is an ideal drink for people who want to lose weight.

-13. Helps in Detoxification
+13. May Help in Detoxification

-Buttermilk contains riboflavin that helps in converting food into energy which can be used by the body to perform various functions.
+Buttermilk contains riboflavin that helps in converting food into energy9, which can be used by the body to perform various functions.
 It also helps in the secretion of certain hormones, improves liver function and facilitates detoxification of the body.

-How to make buttermilk at home?
+How to Make Buttermilk at Home?

 • Buttermilk can be made by churning full-fat cream.
 Butter collects on the top.
 The residue left after removing butter is called buttermilk.